tuket/web_hugo/content/posts/2024-01-24-vulkan-loop.md

 Whenever you need to destroy a Vulkan resource, you need to keep in mind it might still be in use by previous frames!

-Without the need of any extra synchronization primitives, we can leverage our render loop to do safely destroy resources.
+Without the need of any extra synchronization primitives, we can leverage our render loop to destroy resources safely.

 Every time we want to destroy a resource, we will instead push the resource into a per-frame queue.
 After N frames, we can be sure that the resource is not being used by any cmd buffer.